trafiklab/trafiklab.se/content/api/gtfs-datasets/gtfs-regional/_index.md

 ## What does this dataset contain?

-This dataset contains high quality detailed data, both static and real-time, in the NeTEx format.
+This dataset contains high quality detailed data, both static and real-time, in the GTFS format.
 Each dataset contains data for a specific region or operator.

 ### Data format

 The data is in the GTFS format, and makes use of the GTFS Extensions.
 Realtime data follows the GTFS-Realtime(GTFS-RT) standard, and is stored in the protobuf format.

 This data is also available in the NeTEx format.
 For the NeTEx format, see the [NeTEx regional API](/api/netex-datasets/netex-regional/).

 ### Updates